DUB - EDI

 EDI

-Use the tram or bus for easy access to Edinburgh city center from EDI.
+Use the tram or bus from EDI to reach Edinburgh city center efficiently.
 Both options take about the same time, but the bus is cheaper.

 Read more about EDIby John Walton